-This section aims to show how best to recruit volunteers.
 Many community businesses won't have the resources to employ paid staff, and a vibrant and passionate volunteer workforce can bring a business to life and engage customers.
-Strong volunteer teams share the workload and enable the enterprise to build its capacity to operate and develop.
-In order to be effective, however, volunteers require careful management and motivation.
+Strong volunteer teams share the workload and will enable your community business to build its capacity to operate and develop.
+In order to be effective, volunteers require careful management and motivation.